Do LLMs Really Know What They Don't Know? Internal States Mainly Reflect Knowledge Recall Rather Than Truthfulness: Revisiting Hallucination Detection

 \paragraph{Experimental Results}

-Table~\ref{tab:probe-perforamce} shows that hallucination detection methods behave very differently in the \textbf{AH Only} and \textbf{UH Only} settings.
-For white-box probes, all approaches effectively distinguish UHs from FAs, with last-token hidden states reaching AUROC scores of about 0.93 for LLaMA and 0.92 for Mistral.
-In contrast, performance drops sharply on the \textbf{AH Only} setting, where the last-token probe falls to 0.69 for LLaMA and 0.63 for Mistral.
-Black-box methods follow the same pattern.
+Table~\ref{tab:probe-perforamce} shows that hallucination detection methods perform differently in \textbf{AH Only} and \textbf{UH Only} settings.
+For white-box probes, all approaches effectively distinguish UHs from FAs (AUROC $\approx 0.91$--$0.93$).
+In contrast, performance drops sharply on the \textbf{AH Only} setting (AUROC $\approx 0.58$--$0.69$).
+Black-box methods follow the same pattern (AUROC $\approx 0.86$--$0.87$ on \textbf{UH Only} and $\approx 0.48$--$0.49$ on \textbf{AH Only}).
+Notably, the performance of black-box methods on \textbf{AH Only} is close to random guessing (AUROC $\approx 0.48$--$0.49$), indicating that token uncertainty and subject popularity provide little signal for separating AHs from FAs.
+Although white-box representations show slightly better separability than black-box methods, such performance is far from reliable for deployment \cite{hosmer2013applied}.
 Figure~\ref{fig:probe-performance} further highlights this disparity under the \textbf{Full} setting: detection is consistently stronger on UH samples than on AH samples, and adding AHs to the training set significantly dilutes performance on UHs (AUROC $\approx$ 0.9 on \textbf{UH Only} vs. $\approx$ 0.8 on \textbf{Full}).

 These results confirm that both internal probes and black-box methods capture whether a model draws on parametric knowledge, not whether its outputs are factually correct.
-Unassociated hallucinations are easier to detect because they bypass this knowledge, while associated hallucinations are produced through the same recall process as factual answers, leaving no internal cues to distinguish them.
-As a result, \textbf{LLMs lack intrinsic awareness of their own truthfulness, and detection methods relying on these signals risk misclassifying associated hallucinations as correct}, fostering harmful overconfidence in model outputs.
+Our further analysis in Appendix \ref{app:consistency-detection} reveals that consistency-based detection methods also struggle to distinguish AHs from FAs.
+UHs are easier to detect because they bypass this knowledge, while associated hallucinations are produced through the same recall process as FAs, leaving limited internal cues to distinguish them.
+An analysis of sensitivity-specificity trade-offs in Appendix \ref{app:sensitivity-specificity} further confirms this limitation, showing that while UHs can be detected with high sensitivity and specificity simultaneously, AH detection requires a significant trade-off between them.
+As a result, \textbf{LLMs appear to have limited intrinsic awareness of their own truthfulness, and detection methods relying on these signals risk misclassifying AHs as correct}, fostering harmful overconfidence in model outputs.